 - We recommend that drying or heating up is not started before 24 hours after the end of installation.
 In some cases, however, an earlier start of drying and heating up may be acceptable.
-Please contact Refratechnik Steel GmbH in such cases. - Please check the product information sheet to ensure that you have the right heat-up instructions for your product. - The heat-up instructions must always be followed precisely.
+Please contact Refratechnik Steel GmbH in such cases. - Refractory linings should be dried or heated up immediately after installation in order to expel the contained water.
+Freshly installed refractory linings should not be left undried for longer periods.
+In exceptional cases, please contact Refratechnik Steel GmbH beforehand - Please check the product information sheet to ensure that you have the right heat-up instructions for your product. - The heat-up instructions must always be followed precisely.
 Hereby, it must be ensured that the respective heating curve is followed, monitored, and recorded by means of several correctlypositioned thermocouples.
-Moreover, a homogeneous temperature distribution must be ensured throughout the refractory lining.
+Moreover, a homogeneous temperature distribution must be ensured.